SURGroup/UQpy/docs/source/scientific_machine_learning/losses.rst

 The :py:class:`Loss` is an abstract baseclass and a subclass of :py:class:`torch.nn.Module`.

 This is an abstract baseclass and the parent class to all loss functions.
-Like all abstract baseclasses, this cannot be instantiated but can be subclassed to write custom layers.
+Like all abstract baseclasses, this cannot be instantiated but can be subclassed to write custom losses.

 Methods
 ~~~~~~~